hzeller/beagleg/README.md

 BeagleG
 =======

+(expect some instabilities as Jerk is being added right now)

 Step-motor controller (and eventually 3D printer controller) using the PRU capability of the Beaglebone Black to create precisely timed stepper-pulses for acceleration and travel (right now: trapezoidal motion profile).